wp-plugins/imagerecycle-pdf-image-compression/readme.txt

 1. Select folder to include/exclude from optimization process

 == Changelog ==
+= 1.1.2 : =
+* Fix some default settings values not set
+= 1.1.1 : =

-= 1.1.0 : =
+* Add quick api key and secret selection for already created accounts = 1.1.0 : =
 * Add quick account creation from the plugin
 * Enhanced returned error messages from API